Red Sox closer Jansen arrives in Boston to cold reception - WHIZ News

 Finally, he said: “Go Boston.”

 Jansen’s son is one of the few Red Sox fans excited about the team this winter following a last-place finish in 2022 and then the departure of shortstop Xander Bogaerts as a free agent last week.
-The elder Jansen, a three-time All-Star, is Boston’s biggest acquisition so far this offseason.
+The elder Jansen, a three-time All-Star, is Boston’s biggest acquisition so far this offseason after agreeing to a $32 million, two-year contract that pays $16 million in each season.

 “It’s all about winning here,” said Jansen, who led the NL with 41 saves for Atlanta last year after spending his first 12 seasons with the Dodgers.
 “It’s a beautiful place to pitch.
 The atmosphere, you see how intense the fans are, how much they get it, how hard they root for their team.”